Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Highlighting your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced professional in [Your field] I believe that I’d make the ideal choice for this role.
+I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced person in your field I am confident that I will make a perfect fit for this position.

-Thank you for taking the time to consider my application.
-I am looking forward to hearing from you.
+Thank you for taking a look at my application.
+I look forward to getting in touch with you.

 Sincerely,